 Lubert-Adler tailors its advisory services to the specific needs of each Fund to the extent that certain investments cannot be held by certain Funds for legal or tax purposes.
 From time to time, Lubert-Adler will enter into agreements, commonly known as "side letters," with certain investors under which Lubert-Adler may agree to waive or modify the application of certain investment terms applicable to such investor, without obtaining the consent of any other investor in the Funds, other than such an investor whose rights would be materially and adversely changed by such waiver or modification.

-As of December 31, 2018, Lubert-Adler managed approximately \$2,941,890,419 of regulatory assets under management, all of which is on a discretionary basis.
+As of December 31, 2020, Lubert-Adler managed approximately \$3,449,064,097 of regulatory assets under management, including assets managed on a nondiscretionary and discretionary basis.

 Item 5.
 Fees and Compensation